Complementary and Alternative Therapy Basics

 - It is important to alert your healthcare provider if you are considering taking supplements.
 Speak to them BEFORE taking these supplements to ensure they are beneficial and do not have ingredients that could interact in a negative way with your current medications.

-For more information, see NCCAM’s About Dietary Supplements.
+For more information, see NCCIH’s About Dietary Supplements.

 For additional information, see FDA’s Guidance for Industry on Complementary and Alternative Medicine Products and Their Regulation by the Food and Drug Administration.

 These are only a few of the available CAM options.
-For more information, see NCCAM’s Health Topics A-Z.
+For more information, see NCCIH’s Health Topics A-Z.

 Last revised: 03/27/2012